mansiruhil13/Bobble-AI/README.md

 ## DESCRIPTION
 A mobile app using HTML, CSS, JavaScript, and Google API that helps users find nearby hospitals and track ambulances in real-time.
 It shows hospital locations, provides directions, and helps manage ambulance routes based on traffic and distance.

-Please check out the [Screenshots.md](./Screenshots.md) for more clarity on the description of the project.

 ## Why We Need This Application

 1. **Quick Emergency Response**: Ensures patients receive timely medical assistance by locating the nearest hospitals and ambulances.